ucsb-csw8/w22/faq.md

 ### How do we check when our lab is?

 Related question:
-* hich class section do I attend?
+* which class section do I attend?

 Check your schedule on [GOLD](https://my.sa.ucsb.edu/gold/login.aspx).